NomicFoundation/hardhat/README.md

 The key concept in sool's architecture is the environment, which consist in a set of predefined functions, a Web3 instance, the project config and a way to run builtin and user-defined tasks.

-The environment is initialized when `src/env.js` is loaded, so requiring this file is enough to use run in any javascript file.
+The environment is initialized when `src/core/environment.js` is loaded, so requiring this file is enough to use run in any javascript file.
 The sool binary is just a script that imports the environment and runs a task.

 For convenience, all the environment's elements are injected to the the `global` before running a task.

+`src/core/environment.js` is set as the package main so once uploaded to npm it can be imported with `require("sool")` in any user script.

 ### Tasks